Supermassive black hole growth from stellar binary encounters: The model: black hole growth through the Hills mechanism

-Here, we also use an explicit, step-wise numerical integrator (the Euler method), written in Python, to solve for black hole growth.
-We start with the initial SMBH mass $\mbh(0)$, evaluate all parameters ($\rho_0$, $\fgrav$, $\vdisp$, etc.) at that time, and calculate $k\mavg$.
+We also use a step-wise numerical integrator (the Euler method), written in Python, to solve for black hole growth including the variation of all parameters with SMBH mass (Eq.~\ref{eq:kmbh}).
+We start with the initial SMBH mass $\mbh(0)$ and calculate $k\mavg$.
 The mass at a time $t = \Delta t$ later is $\mbh(0) + k\mavg \Delta t$.
-This process is repeated to step through to some desired ending time.
-In practice we use $\Delta t = 0.1$--1~Myr.
+This process is repeated until we reach some desired end time using $\Delta t = 0.1$--1~Myr.
 This numerical approach allows us to explore more complicated parameterizations and growth scenarios.
 Figure~\ref{fig:smbhgrowlog} provides an illustration.